Farukh-Nizamani/Casual-Projects/README.md

-This repo is all about my 'casual' projects
+This repo is all for my 'casual' projects

 <!---